 Click here to report a concern

-Gender responsive safeguarding is an approach to safeguarding that takes full account of gender in considering the specific safeguarding needs of girls, boys as well as children and youth of all gender identities.
-By adopting a gender responsive approach to safeguarding, Plan International Canada recognizes that youth and children with differing genders and other identities face unique and specific risks.
+Intersectional gender responsive safeguarding is an approach to safeguarding that takes full account of gender and other social identities in considering the specific safeguarding needs of girls, boys and children and program participants of all gender and other identities.
+By adopting an intersectional gender responsive approach to safeguarding, Plan International Canada recognizes that youth and children with differing genders and other identities face unique and specific risks.
 We commit to responding to these specific safeguarding risks by fostering empowerment, inclusion and by taking appropriate measures to address gender bias as well as other forms of discrimination and violence which may arise as a result.

 Sponsorship

-We ensure that all child sponsors, on initial contact, receive in writing an explanation of our Safeguarding Policy and procedures, as relevant to them.
-Sponsorship is a wonderful opportunity to share our work through the eyes of a child and their family.
-However, it is important that participating in sponsorship does not put children and young people at risk.
+We ensure that all child sponsors, on initial contact, receive in writing an explanation of our Safeguarding Policy and Procedures, as relevant to them.
+Sponsorship is a wonderful opportunity to share our work through the eyes of a child, and their family and community.
+However, it is important that participating in sponsorship does not put children at risk.

 Plan International Canada reserves the right to request that a sponsor undergo a police check at any point.
 We also reserve the right to decline a new sponsorship or bring an existing sponsorship to a close, and in making this decision we err on the side of caution in the best interests of children.